Winner of the Legal 500 - 'Criminal, Fraud & Licensing Law Firm of the Year'

 Although not a common situation, shareholders are able to bring a civil claim against a company director.

-Companies House can bring criminal prosecutions if the company director fails to comply with his/her statutory obligations in accordance with the Companies Act 2006 such as failure to file financial statements annually.
+Companies House can bring a criminal prosecution if a company director fails to comply with their statutory obligations in accordance with the Companies Act 2006 such as failure to file financial statements annually.

 A company director can also be criminally prosecuted for Fraudulent Trading if:

-- the company director knew that the company had no prospect of ever being in a position to settle the invoices.
+3. The company director knew that the company had no prospect of ever being in a position to settle the invoices

 What are the most common types of claims against directors?